LuckyLapras/pokecrystal/README.md

-it's currently 34 degrees celsius outside (and probably higher inside) at the time of writing which for some reason spurred me to start making a crystal rom hack for now i'll probably just implement a bunch of the tutorials and bugfixes that the good people who originall worked on this disassembly put together
+it's currently 34 degrees celsius outside (and probably higher inside) at the time of writing which for some reason spurred me to start making a crystal rom hack for now i'll probably just implement a bunch of the tutorials and bugfixes that the good people who originally worked on this disassembly put together

 original readme: